New Bayreuth Wagner museum confronts family Nazi ties head on

 Also in the Siegfried house, the museum devotes significant space to Wagner's anti-Semitic essays, the texts of which are displayed on oblong video monitors on the ground floor.

-These texts, and some of the nationalistic themes and racial undercurrents in his operas, made Wagner a Nazi favorite.
+These texts, and some of the nationalistic themes and racial undercurrents in his operas, made Wagner a Nazi favourite.

 There also is a temporary exhibition in the main building showing the Wagner family's close ties to the Nazis, including a photograph of two Wagner nieces standing arm-in-arm with Hitler during one of his visits in the mid-1930s.